Will Smith throws Oscars into chaos as Chris Rock altercation overshadows win

 “So to anyone who has ever questioned your identity or you find yourself living in the grey spaces…I promise you this, there is indeed a place for us.”

-Sir Kenneth won the Oscar for his screenplay for Belfast, which is based on his own childhood during the Troubles.
+Kenneth Branagh won the Oscar for his screenplay for Belfast, which is based on his own childhood during the Troubles.

 Collecting the statue, he said: “This is an enormous honour for my family and a great tribute to an amazing city and fantastic people.”